fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 This shows the topology matrix.
 The output can be dense, but here's what to look for:

 If you see `NV18`, `NV12`, or `NV4` between GPUs, you have NVLink.
-That's good—those links give you 300-900 GB/s depending on the generation, way faster than PCIe.
+That's good—those links give you 300-900 GB/s per GPU (aggregate bidirectional) depending on the generation, way faster than PCIe.
 In a well-configured system like a DGX or HGX box, you'll see all GPUs connected via NVLink through an NVSwitch, meaning every GPU can talk to every other GPU at full speed.

 If you see `PIX` or `PXB` between GPUs, they're only connected via PCIe.
 That works, but you'll hit bandwidth limits faster.
 You might also see `NODE` or `SYS`, which means the connection crosses NUMA boundaries—another thing that can slow things down.